Vyral/base-template/_posts/2022-04-18-how-do-you-qualify-for-a-mortgage.md

 {% include pullquote.html %}

 The front end is important, but the back end might be even more so.
-These include all your expenses that are scheduled and paid.
-For example, car loans, credit card debt, personal loans, and student loans are all on the back end.
+Back-end expenses include all your scheduled and paid expenses such as car loans, credit card debt, personal loans, and student loans.
 Typically, this needs to be below 45% of your gross income for employees and net income for those who are self-employed.

 **We’re in an inflationary period right now, so it’s more important than ever to understand your budget**.
 You may qualify for a loan, but your lender won’t look at your grocery bills or how much you spend on gas.
 Be careful, and make sure you purchase a property you can afford.